sgago/algomon/readme.md

 ### O(N!)
 Grows insanely rapidly.
 Only solvable for small N and typically requires memoization.
-- Combinatorial problems, backtracking, permuations.
+- Combinatorial problems, backtracking, permutations.

 Note, this one is hard to analyze/spot at first.

-### Amortized time complexity
+### Amortized
-Amortized time, meaning to gradualy write off the initial time costs, if an operation is rarely done.
+Amortized time, meaning to gradually write off the initial time costs, if an operation is rarely done.
 For example, if we had N^2*N tasks, we could consider the solution O(N) instead of O(N^2) = N*O(1) * O(N) if we only do the N^2 task rarely.
 For example, if we dynamically size an array one time at startup.

 ### Tricks
 Note that, like the other runtimes, we ignore constant factors and lower order terms: 5N^2 + N = 5N^2 = N^2